 The Prophet ﷺ said that fasting one of these days is equal to the reward of fasting for a whole year and standing in one of these nights in prayer is equal to standing in prayer on Laylat al-Qadr.2 It has also been narrated that the reward for actions in these days is multiplied seven hundred times.

 If we are unable to fast the first nine days of the month, we should at least fast the Day of Arafah.
-If we are able to fast two or three days then by fasting Monday or Thursday or both we will gain the reward of following the Sunnah.
+If we can fast two or three days then by fasting Monday or Thursday or both we will gain the reward of following the Sunnah.
 Likewise by fasting three of these days we will have performed the Sunnah of fasting three days in every month.

 Whether it be prayer, fasting, charity, remembrance, seeking knowledge, helping people, any righteous actions we do will be greatly rewarded and beyond that are beloved to Allah.
 This is also a time when prayers are answered by Allah.